Tilapiatsu/blender-export_as_blend/README.md

 # Export as Blend for Blender

 ### Description
-This addon allow you to export data to a new blend file.
+This addon allow you to export data to a new blend file or append to an existing blend file.
-Usually we would neeed to create a new Blend file first then Link or Append data from the file you want the data from.
+Usually we would need to create a new Blend file first then Link or Append data from the file you want the data from.
 With this addon **you can just export objects dirrectly from the file you have the data into**.

 This addon works with objects or scene only at the moment.

 *It has been tested with Blender 3.1.2 on Windows 11*

+***
+### Known restrictions
+Appending to file can be substentially slower then linking to files.

+If you append to and existing file, and some objects in the destination file have the same name of the objects in the source file, the appended objects will be automatically renamed.

+ he same will append to the collections if a collection with the same name already exists in the destination file.

 ***
 ### Usage